DiegoHMM/cuborizonte/README.md

 To index data into the Urban Open Data Cube, you first need to define the *products* and create the corresponding *dataset* metadata files.

-This project provides a set of Jupyter Notebooks to facilitate the preprocessing of raw imagery and semi-automate the indexing process.
-You can find the documentation for these notebooks in the project repository:
+This project provides a set of python scripts to facilitate the preprocessing of raw imagery and semi-automate the indexing process.
+You can find the documentation for these scripts in the project repository:
 - **UODC Data Handling Documentation**: [https://github.com/DiegoHMM/cuborizonte/tree/main/ows/handle_data_functions/read](https://github.com/DiegoHMM/cuborizonte/tree/main/ows/handle_data_functions/read)

 Alternatively, for a more detailed and manual approach to creating product and dataset files, you can follow the official Open Data Cube documentation: